the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 We pass the components properties that they can use themselves.
-The App component needs to pass the properties managed in the internal state and its class methods.
+The App component needs to pass the properties managed in the local state and its class methods.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~